CarletonWirelessLab/ANTS/README.md

 * Add support for additional software-defined radios and other testing devices;
 * Provide interactive documentation in the form of descriptive tool-tips in the GUI;
 * Increase comment completeness in the code;
+* Remove mixed dependence on legacy and modern networking tools
 * Windows support (low-priority right now).

 ## Authors